rickellis/Arch-Linux-Install-Guide/README.md

 ---

+### <a href="https://www.archlinux.org/download/">Download</a> the ISO and create a bootable USB thumb drive
+The simplest way to create a bootable USB on Linux is using the dd command:

+	sudo dd bs=4M if=/path_to_arch_.iso of=/dev/sdX && sync

+If you prefer a graphical interface, I've heard good things about <a href="https://etcher.io/">Etcher</a> and it runs on Linux, Mac, and Windows.
+Alternately you can use UNetbootin (on Mac or Windows) or Rufus on Windows.

+---

 ## BIOS Configuration

 Hold F12 (or whatever key is used on your system) during startup to access bios.
 Then...